pHo9UBenaA/bun-osv-scanner/docs/06_rails_migration_guide.md

 response = HTTP.post("https://api.osv.dev/v1/querybatch", json: sbom)
 ```

-**Recommendation:** Use OSV's REST API instead of CLI for better Rails integration.
+**Recommendation:** Use OSV's REST API instead of CLI for better Rails integration (the Bun template already defaults to REST and keeps the CLI adapter as an opt-in path).

 ## Functional Programming in Ruby